 The winter squash should be opaque zest, sign that was picked at the right stage of ripeness, no cracks, dark spots or soft areas.
 Take the pumpkin in hand: It must be heavy compared to the size.
 Finally, It must still retain a part of the stem, because it slows dehydration.
 Winter squashes are vegetables that are durable, even six months, but their shelf life differs greatly depending on the type.

-Is’ essential to keep pumpkins safe from the cold, from excessive heat and light.
+It 'important to keep the pumpkin away from the cold, from excessive heat and light.
 The ideal is to store them in an aerated room with a temperature around 15 degrees.
 You can store in the refrigerator the raw pumpkin cut into pieces and put in frost bags for 2-3 days and you can also freeze it, always been sliced or better cooked, both pieces is reduced to a purée.

 The nutritional characteristics of the pumpkin